acf-gamma/legal-codex/docs/Title II. Foundation Structure/I. Departments.md

 2. Authority and jurisdiction given to departments.
 3. Who has the authority to issue orders to you and/or other Foundation Personnel.

-B. All departmental operations shall be conducted following the regulations set forth herein by the Legal Codex and other appropriate legislation.
+B. All departmental operations shall be conducted following the regulations set forth by the Legal Codex and other appropriate legislation.

 ---